bucsspring2024/final-project-cs110-final/README.md

 Test Case #1: Bumper Movement
 Check to see if the bumpers slide left and right as intended.

 Steps to Test: Launch the software.
 To start the game, press the Space Bar.
 Press the arrow key to the right.
-Make sure the right-hand blue bumper moves.
+Make sure the right-hand purple bumper moves.
 On the left arrow key, press.
-Make sure the left-hand blue bumper moves.
+Make sure the left-hand purple bumper moves.
 Press the "d" key.
-Check to see if the red bumper shifts right.
+Check to see if the green bumper shifts right.
 Press the "a" key.
-Make sure the left-hand red bumper moves.
+Make sure the left-hand green bumper moves.

 Anticipated Result: In reaction to keyboard key inputs, the bumpers ought should shift to the left and right.